Odyssey (Hayley Westenra album)

 Odyssey is the second internationally published album by Hayley Westenra.
 Her other previous albums, with the exception of Pure, were released only in New Zealand and Australia.
 It was published by the Decca Music Group label in 2005.

-Odyssey included a duet with Andrea Bocelli called "Dell'Amore Non Si Sa", a gospel song "I Say Grace", an inspired cover of Joni Mitchell's "Both Sides, Now", "May it Be" – a song from The Lord of the Rings, as well as a cover of the song "What You Never Know (Won't Hurt You)" from the Sarah Brightman album Harem.
+Odyssey included a duet with Andrea Bocelli called "Dell'Amore Non Si Sa", a gospel song "I Say Grace", an inspired cover of Joni Mitchell's "Both Sides, Now", "May it Be" – an Enya song from The Lord of the Rings, as well as a cover of the song "What You Never Know (Won't Hurt You)" from the Sarah Brightman album Harem.
+"Never Saw Blue" is a cover of "Never Saw Blue Like That" by Shawn Colvin from the Dawsons Creek soundtrack.

 Odyssey debuted at number one on the New Zealand Album Chart, being certified platinum in its first week of release.

 Track listing

 International version

 This excludes the US, UK and Japanese versions.